corymartin/coll/README.md

 If your map keys are not strings, numbers, or anything that would not automatically convert (`toString()`) to a unique key string, it is highly suggested that you provide a `serializer` function.
-Otherwise you will risk losing key/value pairs due to key collision and/or keys produces may not be that informative.
+Otherwise you will risk losing key/value pairs due to key collision and/or the keys produced may not be that descriptive.

 ```js
 var m = Map();